Chadwick House: Description

-One of the most striking features of Chadwick House is the two verandas facing east and south-east overlooking the garden.
-The verandas have an unusual double ox-bow balustrading.
+One of the most striking features of Chadwick House is the two verandahs facing east and south-east overlooking the garden.
+The verandahs have an unusual double ox-bow balustrading.
 The tiled roof is a collection of gabled and hip roofs.
 The lower part of the house is clad with double beveled weatherboards while the upper part comprises rough cast panels separated by vertical timbers and this pattern is extended to the gables.
 The house exhibits many technological innovations including wall recessed, sliding window sashes, modular wall-framing and convection heating vents to the fireplaces.
 The large timber door which slides to conceal the front dining room is further evidence of the technical innovation employed in the house.
 The house has a balloon frame construction which was introduced to Australia from California in the mid-nineteenth century.
-The weatherboards and timber are charcoal grey, the veranda balustrades are yellow and the panels of rough cast are orange/ochre in colour.
+The weatherboards and timber are charcoal grey, the verandah balustrades are yellow and the panels of rough cast are orange/ochre in colour.

 The interior is an open plan design which at the time was a radical departure from contemporary designs.
 There is no extended hallway but rather a small entrance hall from which the main living areas are accessed.
 From these rooms there is access to the kitchen and bedrooms.
 The sloping site allowed two rooms to be built under the main house.
 Their initial use was as office space for Desbrowe-Annear.
 Much of the interior comprises dark stained timber with a raked timber lined ceiling and built-in joinery.
 Until 1988 much of the original timber work was lost under layers of paint and plaster or had been removed.
 The renovations took place over a ten-year period and endeavoured to restore the building to its original condition.
-In some cases appropriate timber had to be sourced to replace and repair the initial ‘improvements’.
+In some cases appropriate timber had to be sourced to replace and repair the initial "improvements".